antrromet/599-Polar-Data-Visualizations/README.md

 9. We also used the [EXIFTool](http://wiki.apache.org/tika/EXIFToolParser) to fetch relevant information from the video files.
 The information we fetched was `Avg Bitrate`, `Time Scale`, `File Size`, `Media Duration`, `Video Frame Rate`, `File Type Extension`, `Compressor ID`, `Movie Data Size`, `Megapixels`, `Image Size`, `Image Width`, `Bit Depth`, `X Resolution`, `Image Height`, `Y Resolution`, `Movie Data Offset`.

 ## Learnings

+### NOTE: In the original website, we have connected it to Solr index.
+So the user can dynamically give a query field and the results will dynamically change.
+Unfortunately, Github pages support only static pages as of now, so all the visualizations in this website are with the complete dataset.
+We are fetching all the records from Solr index.

 We used the following visualizations:

 1. [Pie Chart](http://antrromet.github.io/Polar-Data-Visualizations/#pie_chart): This was the simplest D3 visualization that simply told about the different mime types that were fetched from the Solr query.